lindenb/hts-rdf/README.md

 ## BAM files

-`BAM` files contain the sample names in their read-groups; We use `samtools samples` to extract the samples, the reference and the path of each `BAM` file.
+`BAM` file contains the sample names in their read-groups; We use `samtools samples` to extract the samples, the reference and the path of each `BAM` file.
 [data/samtools.samples.to.rdf.awk](data/samtools.samples.to.rdf.awk) is used to convert the output of `samtools samples`  to `RDF`.